 Some cats are very good at begging for food and acting like they've not been fed for days!
 But all they often want is just your attention, not a portion of your festive dish.
-So try to groom and play with her instead of sharing your meal.
-Feeding your cat table scraps not only encourages bad habits - and having your cat on the table, especially when you've got visitors can be very off-putting, but feeding human foods in general can have an adverse effect on your cat's health.
+So try to groom and play with your cat instead of sharing your meal.
+Feeding table scraps not only encourages bad habits - and having your cat on the table, especially when you've got visitors can be very off-putting, but feeding human foods in general can have an adverse effect on your cat's health.
 So don't be afraid to ask well-meaning guests not to feed from the table or to give your cat the wrong kind of treats.

 Some table scraps are even toxic to cats

-Chocolate contains a substance called theobromine that is poisonous for cats.
+Chocolate contains a substance called theobromine that is poisonous to cats.
 It is in the same class of drugs as caffeine and can have an effect on the nervous system, blood pressure and digestion.
 In addition, grapes and raisins have been found to be toxic to pets, so again should be avoided.

 Although milk is not toxic to cats in general, many cats are lactose-intolerant so can suffer from vomiting, diarrhoea and stomach upsets as a result of drinking it.

 We are often guilty of over-indulging on rich foods throughout the festive period, but our pets should not follow.
 Overfeeding your cat or treating with unhealthy snacks over Christmas will help them pile on extra pounds which can result in developing an increased risk of a serious health condition like diabetes, arthritis or heart problems.